hramets/Space_Startups/README.md

 While I was surfing the Web, I faced with a quite catchy website, which looks pretty cozy at the same time.
 The website is a collection of today space startups and the information about them.
 So, I decided to use scrapping data tools to collect it for the future analysis.

 The report immerses to an explanatory data analysis using applying various statistic methods.
-After that an additional analysis comes with implementing K-Means clustering on the data and extracting insights about space startups' countries and industires.
+After that an additional analysis comes with implementing K-Means clustering on the data and extracting insights about space startups' countries and industries.

 The project tasks were set:
 1. Collect the data